wmarquardt/wmarquardt.com/content/_index.md

 ---

 # Hi there 👋
-I'm a Software Engineer with almost 10 years of experience, passionate about opensource, cybersecurity and software quality.
+I'm a Software Engineer and Architect with 10 years of experience.
+I started my career working as a full-stack engineer, and after six years I decided to work as a backend engineer.
+I have strong knowledge about the software development process, especially in Backend, Infra, Cloud, Cybersecurity, Databases, and DevOps.

+I'm a problem solver and really like to work on solving issues and creating better solutions.
+I'm passionate about open-source (FOSS), Cybersec, Software quality and performance.
 I'm currently working at [Globo](https://www.vempraglobo.com.br/).

 ----